Rockman-Blue/SANS-SEC504-CTF/2-issplaylist.com/issplaylist.com-Writeup.md

 * Challenge - Identify the hidden page on the http://www.issplaylist.com server.
 Submit the page name (XXXXX.html).
 * Points - 5
-* Answer - admin.html

 Typically, admin pages are hidden from normal users.
 If a web server is misconfigured, you can just go straight to the admin page with a forced browsing attack.
 From the question, we know the page name is five characters.
-So I typed issplaylist.com/admin.html in my browser and saw an admin page.
+So I typed issplaylist.com/admin.html in my browser.
 ![Forced Browsing-2](https://github.com/user-attachments/assets/17690325-9e0f-4325-b4b2-1b41ab424daf)

 # Cookie Theft